yourfriend-gaurav-gurjar/GoogleMapsAutomation/README.md

 # GoogleMapsAutomation
-A simple python script that automates google maps
+A simple python script that automates google maps [WINDOWS ONLY]

 To run this Script You must have the requirements installed.Install them by simply running the following command in your command line :